Reflections

 This has to be one of the strangest developments I've noticed in online communication recently—and yes, sadly, the real world, as if there were any difference.

 At some point, it apparently became fashionable to slap the label narcissist on anyone who has behaved badly, as well as many people who haven't.
 Someone's ex is a narcissist.
 That one's boss is a narcissist.
 Everyone's parents are narcissists.
 What in the world is inspiring people to talk like this?
 Narcissistic Personality Disorder (NPD) does exist, yes, and there may be some very conspicuous examples of it in public life, although I'm not qualified to diagnose anyone.
 Still, it's a minority disorder.
 The Cleveland Clinic reports that NPD affects around 0.5% to 5% of Americans.
-Clearly, most people who behave badly do not qualify for a diagnosis.
+Clearly, most people who behave badly from time to time do not qualify for a diagnosis.
 Moreover, mental illnesses like anxiety and depression are far more common.

 Yes, sometimes people treat others badly because they are narcissists, but others are unkind due to their depression, anxiety, obsessive-compulsive disorder, bipolar disorder, borderline personality disorder, addiction, or one of the dozens of other psychological afflictions that cause so much pain.
 In most cases—not all, but most—I'm sure those suffering with these ailments endure much more agony than the people around them.
 Of course, that's assuming the target of the “narcissist” label is even clinically unwell.
 Maybe your boss just wants to further their own goals at the exclusion of yours.
 That's not narcissism.
 That's not mental illness.
 That's just corporate life.
 (I would argue that any manager pursuing their own goals at the exclusion of yours is a bad manager, but that doesn't make them a narcissist.)